jeffskinnerbox/blog/content/ideas/retirement-planning.md

     * In 2023, for people 50 and older, the catch-up contributions also rose, to $7,500 from $6,500.

 ## Required Minimum Distributions (RMD)
-When you reach age 70½,
-you're required to withdraw a certain amount of money from your retirement accounts each year.
+* When you reach age 70½, you're required to withdraw a certain amount of money from your retirement accounts each year.
 That amount is called a [required minimum distribution, or RMD][01].
+* I belive SECURE 2.0 legislation now requires distributions to begin by April 1st of the year following the year in which you turn 72.
+For me, this is April 1st of 2029.

 * [How Required Minimum Distributions Work!](https://www.merriman.com/investing-101/how-required-minimum-distributions-work/)
 * [Calculate your required minimum distribution (RMD)](https://digital.fidelity.com/prgw/digital/rmd/#/rmdform)